 The central contention of the diversity hypothesis is that cooperation is more likely to occur when the individuals involved are from the same ethnic group.
 A variety of mechanisms have been proposed to explain this pattern.
 Coethnics may prefer similar types of goods, may find cooperation easier due to shared languages and social networks, or may be more easily able to sanction free-riding.
-Since Habyarimana et al. (2007)'s influential contribution, this last mechanism has been the most popular, though all proposed mechanisms give a broadly similar prediction about the relationship between diversity and public goods, and link it to failures in local-level cooperation.
+Since Habyarimana et al.'s (2007) influential contribution, this last mechanism has been the most popular, though all proposed mechanisms give a broadly similar prediction about the relationship between diversity and public goods, and link it to failures in local-level cooperation.

-This relationship is supported by a wide variety of analyses, showing diversity to be negatively associated with public goods across a wide variety of units, including countries (Easterly and Levine, 1997), American cities (Alesina, Baqir and Easterly, 1999), African villages (Miguel, 2004), French housing blocks (Algan, Hémet and Laitin, 2011) and Indian districts (Banerjee and Somanathan, 2007).
+This relationship is supported by a wide variety of empirical analyses, showing diversity to be negatively associated with public goods across a wide variety of local units, including countries (Easterly and Levine, 1997), American cities (Alesina, Baqir and Easterly, 1999), African villages (Miguel, 2004), French housing blocks (Algan, Hémet and Laitin, 2011) and Indian districts (Banerjee and Somanathan, 2007).
 Supplementing the observational work, another literature has shown that non-coethnics are less likely to cooperate with each other or give to each other in laboratory settings (Habyarimana et al., 2007; Whitt and Wilson, 2007).

 A well-known critique of these findings is that the ethnic divisions on which they focus are both the product of endogenous social processes and vary in their importance across social contexts.
-The most extreme form of this argument would hold that the entire diversity-public goods relationship is a product of omitted factors (Wimmer, 2015).
 In response, scholars have proposed alternative formulations of the diversity argument, holding that ethnic divisions are only significant when they are made salient by factors such as national policy and history (Miguel, 2004; Singh and vom Hau, 2016), interethnic inequality (Baldwin and Huber, 2010), and residential segregation (Trounstine, 2015).

-A small but growing literature has begun to question the validity of the diversity-public goods relationship at the subnational level, where it appears that the association is zero or positive in many contexts (Gerring et al., 2015; Gisselquist, Leiderer and Niño-Zarazúa, 2016).
-However, these account generally do not question the theoretical mechanism that public goods are cooperatively provided and ethnic differences impede cooperation.
-Instead, they argue that problems of cooperation at the local level may be ameliorated by the availability of individuals with different sets of skills, or because monitoring and social sanctioning are easier in a smaller communities than in larger ones.
+A small but growing literature has begun to question the validity of the diversitypublic goods relationship at the subnational level, where it appears that the association is zero or positive in many contexts (Gerring et al., 2015; Gisselquist, Leiderer and Niño-Zarazúa, 2016; Gao, 2016).
+However, these accounts generally do not question the theoretical mechanism that public goods are cooperatively provided and ethnic differences impede cooperation.
+Instead, they argue that problems of cooperation at the local level may be ameliorated by the availability of individuals with different sets of skills (Gerring et al., 2015), because monitoring and social sanctioning are easier in a smaller communities than in larger ones, or because diversity may enhance political competition (Gao, 2016).